BurntSushi/blog/content/post/transducers.md

 calls, this number dropped to `0` because those parts of the file were still in memory.

+For a quick comparison, I copied the Common Crawl FST to an SSD, cleared my page cache and re-ran the same `grep` query.
+I confirmed that there were approximately `164` page faults.
+The total runtime was a mere `0.16` seconds (compared to `2` seconds for a spinning disk with a cold page cache).
+Re-running it again brings it back down to `0.1` seconds.
+So using an SSD *almost* makes the page cache irrelevant for fast querying.

 If the Internet is any judge, we've now constructed the [world's largest FST](http://aaron.blog.archive.org/2013/05/29/worlds-biggest-fst/) (with respect to the number of keys).
 Hooray!

+#### Query performance

+A serious omission in the previous experiments are benchmarks measuring query performance.
+This omission is intentional because I haven't yet come up with a good benchmark for it.
+A key part of benchmarking query performance is simulating real queries under load.
+In particular, it should ideally include querying multiple FSTs simultaneously and what happens when parts of the FSTs are evicted from the operating system's page cache.

+With that said, it is still worth getting an idea of what query performance is like.
+For this, I have a micro benchmark that compares set membership on two different data sets between `fst::Set`, `std::collections::HashSet` and `std::collections::BTreeSet`. `fst::Set` is the set data structure discussed in this article, represented by an FST. `HashSet` is a set implemented with a hash table. `BTreeSet` is an ordered set implemented with a btree.

+The first data set is a random sample of `100,000` words from the Gutenberg data set.
+Our benchmark looks up a random word from the data set (so it only benchmarks set membership where the answer is always "yes").

+{{< high text >}}
+fst_contains        575 ns/iter
+btree_contains      134 ns/iter
+hash_fnv_contains    63 ns/iter
+hash_sip_contains    84 ns/iter
+{{< /high >}}

+(Times are in nanoseconds per operation.
+That is, on this data set, set membership for the FST data structure takes about 575 nanoseconds.)

+The benchmark names should indicate what is being tested.
+(The difference between `hash_fnv_contains` and `hash_sip_contains` is the type of hash function being used.
+The former uses a bog-standard Fowler-Noll-Vo hash, while the latter uses SipHash, which is cryptographically secure and slower.)

+This demonstrates that the FST based data structures do indeed have worse lookup performance than the classical general purpose data structures.
+However, the story isn't that bad.
+On this benchmark, FSTs are only `5x` slower than btrees.
+The particular reason why an FST might be slower is because it needs to do more work to decode the states and transitions in the underlying machine.
+This is a great example of a case where algorithmic time complexity doesn't get the last laugh.
+In particular, the lookup time for FSTs is `O(k)` where `k` is the length of the key while the lookup time for btrees is `O(klogn)`, where `n` is the number of elements in the set.
+The difference is that a btree likely has much faster access to its keys, despite needing to do more comparisons.

+Let's take a look at another data set: `100,000` Wikipedia URLs (from the Common Crawl data set).

+{{< high text >}}
+fst_contains        1,169 ns/iter
+btree_contains        415 ns/iter
+hash_fnv_contains     101 ns/iter
+hash_sip_contains     107 ns/iter
+{{< /high >}}

+The keys in this data set are quite a bit longer (URLs) than the previous data set (words from Gutenberg), which explains why the times have gone up for all data structures.
+The interesting thing to note here is that lookups for the FST data structure are now only `2.8x` slower than btree lookups.
+In fact, this is exactly what one would expect given the aforementioned time complexity guarantees.
+Namely, a btree needs to do `logn` comparisons, where each comparison takes `k` steps.
+On the other hand, the FST only needs to do `k` steps once.
+Since this data set has much longer keys, the cost of each `k` steps has gone up, which decreases the performance of btree lookups relative to FSTs.
+My hypothesis is that as the FST grows in both the number of keys and length of keys, it will get faster and faster than a btree.

+Beating a hashmap is probably a bit trickier, since the time it takes to compute a hash is `O(k)`.
+That's enough to get the corresponding value.
+A hashmap could in theory take `O(n)` time for a lookup in the worst case, but in my experience, this is rarely something to worry about (unless you're the one implementing the hashmap!).

 ## Lessons and trade offs